muthyamr/my-travel-plan/README.md

-# Travel Plan Simple Page
+# Travel Plan Simple Webpage Page
+It will have very simple webpage with my fav travel destination details.